Skip to main content

 Calculating Cargo Distance Transported

 The EPS begins by determining the demand for transportation services, which is measured in units of cargo-distance, separated by vehicle type.
-BAU case transportation service demand is taken in as input data.
-This demand is then modified by the transportation demand management (TDM) policy, as shown in the following screenshot:
+Start year transportation service demand in the BAU case is taken in as the product of several input data variables: start year vehicles by technology, average vehicle loading, and average annual distance traveled by vehicle type.
+This demand is then modified in successive years by the input data variable for 'cargo distance transported relative to start year,' as shown in the following screenshot:

+Next, we modify cargo distance transported by the Transportation Demand Management (TDM) policy, as shown in the screenshot below.
 TDM refers to a spectrum of different policies that generally attempt to reduce passenger usage of light-duty vehicles.
 These include improving public transit systems, zoning for higher density along transit corridors, zoning for mixed use neighborhoods and developments, building walking and biking paths, and congestion pricing and parking fees on light-duty vehicles.
-All of these effects are geography-specific.
-Rather than model each of these interventions separately, we rely on the results of a TDM-related modeling study done by the International Energy Agency, scaling in the mode shifts they obtained as the output of their model based on the user's setting for the TDM policy lever in our model.
 The effect is to decrease passenger usage of LDVs, aircraft, and motorbikes, while increasing passenger usage of HDVs (buses) and rail.
+The magnitudes of these effects are geography-specific and are customizable in the input data variable RTMF Recipient Transportation Mode Fractions.

-A freight version of TDM, which represents mode shifting and logistics, can also be applied using this policy lever.
-It decreases the freight ton-miles transported by HDVs (trucks) and increases the freight ton-miles transported by rail.
+TDM can also be applied to freight transport, which represents mode shifting and logistics.
+It decreases the freight ton-miles transported by HDVs (trucks) through better freight logistics and/or increases the freight ton-miles transported by rail.

 Calculating New Cargo Distance Transported